davidpasek/vdscli/README.md

   - command | more - Paginate output
   - command | grep - Show only text that matches a pattern

-To submit feature request contact me over a twitter @david_pasek or e-mail david.pasek (at) gmail.com
+To submit other feature request contact me over a twitter @david_pasek or e-mail david.pasek (at) gmail.com

 ## Other resources